HL7/davinci-pas/fsh/ig-data/input/pagecontent/specification.md

 #### Integration with other Implementation Guides
 * Implementations of the PAS implementation guide SHALL support the US Core R4 profiles for Condition, Observation, ServiceRequest and Procedure.
 They SHOULD support any other profiles relevant to the types of prior authorizations they process
-* Clients and Servers supporting this implementation guide SHALL also comply with the Da Vinci [Coverage requirements Discovery (CRD)](http://www.hl7.org/fhir/us/davinci-crd) and [Documentation Templates and Rules (DTR)](http://www.hl7.org/fhir/us/davinci-dtr) implementation guides
+* Clients and Servers supporting this implementation guide SHALL also comply with the Da Vinci [Coverage Requirements Discovery (CRD)](http://www.hl7.org/fhir/us/davinci-crd) and [Documentation Templates and Rules (DTR)](http://www.hl7.org/fhir/us/davinci-dtr) implementation guides
 * Clients and Servers supporting this implementation guide SHOULD comply with the [Security and Privacy page in the Da Vinci HRex guide](http://hl7.org/fhir/us/davinci-hrex/2020Sep/security.html).

 ### Detailed Requirements